syncfusion-content/windowsforms-docs/WindowsForms/PDFViewer/Working-with-PDF-Viewer.md

 ## Viewing PDF Files

-A PDF can be loaded into the PDF Viewer either through the File Open dialog available in the toolbar or through the Load method.
+A PDF can be loaded into the PdfViewerControl either through the open file button available in the toolbar or through the Load method.
 It also requests passwords to open encrypted documents.

+{% tabs %}
 {%highlight c#%}

-//Initialize PDF Viewer.
+//Initialize PdfViewerControl.

 PdfViewerControl pdfViewer1 = new PdfViewerControl();